-The results of GRMHD simulations are invariant under rescaling of both length and mass.
-However, the radiative transfer equations do depend on the black hole's mass (which sets the length scale of the simulation) and the flow's mass density scale.
-We set the black hole mass to $M = 6.5 \times 10^9 M_\odot$ throughout, for consistency with the supermassive black hole in M87 (see \citealt{Gebhardt_et_al,EHT_paper_6}) and parameterize the density scale normalization as $\mathcal{M}/\mathcal{L}^3$, where $\mathcal{L}=GMc^{-2}$ is the length scale (where we have restored the gravitational constant and the speed of light for clarity, see also \citealt{Patoka}).
-The units of $\mathcal{M}$ are such that multiplying the density in the fluid simulation by $\mathcal{M}/\mathcal{L}^3$ yields a value with units of g/cm$^3$.
-However, for simplicity, we will not include units when quoting values of $\mathcal{M}$, as they ultimately depend upon the code units used in the fluid simulation.
-We use the mass density scale to determine physical units for the total electron density, internal energy, and magnetic field strength.
-In contrast to the simulation library included in \citet{M87_paper_5,SgrA_paper_5}, we do not use the total flux at 1.3~mm to set the mass scale $\mathcal{M}$, but rather vary it independently from the other free parameters.
-This allows us to explore the effect of the mass density independently from other variables.
+The equations of GRMHD are invariant under rescalings of length (or equivalently time$^{-1}$) and mass; however, the radiative transfer equations depend on both length (which is set by the black hole mass) and density (or equivalently the accretion rate in physical units).
+We select a black hole mass of $M = 6.5 \times 10^9 M_\odot$ for consistency with the supermassive black hole in M87 (see \citealt{Gebhardt_et_al,EHT_paper_6}).
+We parameterize the density scale normalization as $\mathcal{M}/\mathcal{L}^3$, where $\mathcal{L}=GMc^{-2}$ is the length scale (here we have restored the gravitational constant and the speed of light for clarity; see also \citealt{Patoka}).
+The units of $\mathcal{M}$ are such that multiplying the density from the fluid simulation by $\mathcal{M}/\mathcal{L}^3$ yields a value in g/cm$^3$.

+For simplicity, we will not include units when quoting values of $\mathcal{M}$, as they depend on the (arbitrary) code units used in the fluid simulation.
+For reference, a code mass unit of $\mathcal{M} = 5 \times 10^{25}$ corresponds to a mass accretion rate of $\dot{m} = \dot{M}/\dot{M}_{\rm Edd} = 2.8 \times 10^{-6}$ for the MAD model and $\dot{m} = 2.7 \times 10^{-7}$ for the SANE model.
+The mass density scale is used to determine physical units for the total electron density, internal energy, and magnetic field strength.
+In contrast to the simulation library considered in \citet{M87_paper_5,SgrA_paper_5}, we do not use the total flux at 1.3~mm to set the mass scale $\mathcal{M}$, but rather vary it independently from the other free parameters.
+This allows us to explore the effect of the accretion rate independent of the other variables.